 Review whether the Verizon account is enrolled in Auto Pay and which bank account or card is being used.

-Also confirm whether the payment date and amount match the transaction on your statement.
+Also confirm whether the payment date and amount match the transaction on your bank statement.

 3. Search Your Email and Text Messages